Wedding Trends 2026: Expert Predictions for a Year of Personalisation, Storytelling & Style

 Colour, Texture & Styling Aesthetics for 2026

 In 2026, couples are embracing expressive palettes and layered textures — Sasha predicts deep reds, ivory tones, and cobalt blues.
 These shades photograph beautifully against softer bridal neutrals.
+Soft greens inspired by seasonal foliage are also prominent for 2026, particularly for couples leaning into sustainable wedding styling – sage and forest tones pair beautifully with layered whites and a personalised veil embroidered in tonal ivory.

 Texture takes centre stage through velvet ribbons, silk drapes, and tulle layering — maximalism with meaning.